kubeshop/monokle-core/packages/validation/docs/custom-plugins.md

 npm run build
 ```

 which will create a `dist/plugin.js` file in your repo.

-Put this file in a `.monokle-plugins` folder below the cwd of where you are running the validator/CLI and
-it will be available to configure and use as described under

 ### Sharing and Distribution